 Sometimes, however, a person's name is followed by a description (e.g., John, my best friend, is here.)

 Charlotte, who has failed the exam, is furious.

 Charlotte who has failed the exam is furious.

 Recommended: Use of commas before who.

-However, when someone is not sufficiently identified, the description is essential to know who we are talking about.
+However, when someone is not sufficiently identified, the description is relevant to know who we are talking about.
 We should not use commas in this case.

 My uncle John is tall.

 This sentence implies that I have more than one uncle.
-"John" is essential to know who I am talking about, so no commas enclose "John".
+"John" is important to know who I am talking about, so no commas enclose "John".

 Conversely, if the speaker has only one uncle, the subject is sufficiently identified and "John" should be surrounded by commas.

 My uncle, John, is tall.